TheEdgeOfTheWesternWorld/StoreFront/README.md

 - Plan for 5:00 pm pull request

 ## Day 1:
-- Team Alpha Wolf Squadron gathered at the appointed time of 9:00am.
+- Team Alpha Wolf Squadron gather at the appointed time of 9:00am.
 The team creates a work board on Trello to define their user Stories.
 This defines the Minimum Viable Product(MVP) is a merchant user(MU) can add and remove items from the store and a customer user(CU) can add and remove items from their cart before checking out.

 #### Other goals the user Stories identifies:
   - Updates inventory in real time after purchase